There are thousands of complaints filed every year, and they fall into categories.

 Later revisions of this document will expand on the evidence and legal issues raised by each of these claims.
 For those interested in reading more about these issues, see Introduction to the Securities Laws and Overview of Securities Arbitration

-This article was originally published in 2002, was updated in 2005, and updated again in March 2008 and once again in February 2017.
+This article was originally published in 2002, was updated in 2005, updated again in March 2008 and once again in February 2017.
 For more on the nuts and bolts of securities arbitration, read Securities Arbitration Procedure Manual.
 An excellent book for participants in a securities arbitration, and their attorneys, with explanations of fundamental securities law concepts.
 This is the one to start with if you want to obtain a basic understanding of securities law concepts and arbitration procedure.
 You can purchase the book, online, through a partnership between SEC Law.com and Amazon.com.
 Just follow the link.
 If you have a question, or would like us to review a potential claim, give me a call at 212-509-6544.